amirhalijani/PlayingCardsDeck/README.md

 <h2>🃏 Playing Cards Deck Project</h2>
-<h4>In this project, I, as an independent developer, created an engaging and practical programming project called Playing Cards Deck.
-This project provided me with the opportunity to showcase my programming skills and expertise in the Golang programming language.</h4>
+In this project, I, as an independent developer, created an engaging and practical programming project called Playing Cards Deck.
+This project provided me with the opportunity to showcase my programming skills and expertise in the Golang programming language.